santhoshkumar-dev/bauai/README.md

 A modern, full-stack web application for managing construction material requests with AI-powered priority suggestions.
 Built with Next.js, Supabase, and TypeScript, this application provides a comprehensive solution for tracking material requests throughout their lifecycle from creation to fulfillment.

+**Recent Improvements:**

+As an enhancement, this application now includes real AI-based priority suggestions using Groq API and German language support (i18n) to align with BauAI's target market.
+The AI integration provides context-aware priority assessments, and the i18n system enables seamless language switching between English and German.

 ## 📋 Table of Contents

 - [Overview](#-overview)